alipzsh/knowledge-base/fuzz.md

 # attention

-- make the least change possible while fuzzing. modify the existing value, bit by bit in different places, don't insert a whole payload all of a sudden.
+- make the "least change" possible while fuzzing. modify the existing value, bit by bit in different places, don't insert a whole payload all of a sudden.

   ```